adityaputra11/adityaputra11/README.md

-Hello, my name is Aditya Putra Pratama, and I am a React Native developer with a passion for creating innovative and engaging mobile applications.
-I have [X years/months] of experience in mobile app development, and have a strong track record of delivering high-quality products that exceed user expectations.
+Hello, my name is **Aditya Putra Pratama**, and I am a React Native developer with a passion for creating innovative and engaging mobile applications.
+I have 4 Years of experience in mobile app development, and have a strong track record of delivering high-quality products that exceed user expectations.

 My technical skills include proficiency in JavaScript, React, Redux, and other web technologies, as well as experience with state management, performance optimization, and integrating with third-party APIs and libraries.
 I am also skilled in using various testing methodologies to ensure that my code is reliable and scalable.